isomerpages/moe-punggolgreenpri/_our-partners-in-education/Homework Policy.md

 Updated on May 2021

-**1. Intent/Rationale**
+**1. Intent/Rationale**   <br>
 The school believes homework can reinforce students’ learning, deepen understanding of lessons taught and allow them to regularly practise and apply skills and concepts taught.
 It also enables students to cultivate good study habits and positive work ethics through practising self-discipline and time management.
 At the same time, homework allows teachers to check for students’ understanding and progress, so as to provide timely feedback, intervention and support.

 Homework assignments may include:

-• Practice exercises to follow classroom instruction
+• Practice exercises to follow classroom instruction<br>

-• Preview assignments to prepare for subsequent lessons
+• Preview assignments to prepare for subsequent lessons<br>

-• Extension assignments to transfer new skills or concepts to new situations
+• Extension assignments to transfer new skills or concepts to new situations<br>
 • Creative activities to integrate many skills toward the production of a response or product

-**2. Guidelines**
+**2. Guidelines** <br>
 To promote holistic development and ensure that the well-being of our students are not compromised due to excessive homework, the school has drawn up the following guidelines:

-**2.1  Quality**
+**2.1  Quality**<br>

-Assignments should:
+Assignments should:<br>

-• be worth doing and related to class teaching.
+• be worth doing and related to class teaching.<br>

-• be within the students’ capabilities
+• be within the students’ capabilities <br>

-• be explicit and defined so that student clearly understand what is required of them.
+• be explicit and defined so that student clearly understand what is required of them. <br>
 • be interesting and purposeful.
-The motivation should be to arouse the desire to discover and learn, to consolidate work already introduced in class, or to practise skills already learned in the classroom.
+The motivation should be to arouse the desire to discover and learn, to consolidate work already introduced in class, or to practise skills already learned in the classroom.<br>
 • provide opportunities for students to apply in various ways the knowledge and skills learnt in the classroom.

-**2.2  Quantity**
+**2.2  Quantity** <br>
 While homework is important for students, there is a need to balance between time spent on homework as well as other activities such as social interaction and sleep.
 Assignments should therefore be given regularly without overloading students unnecessarily.
 The following should be used as a guide when prescribing homework.